Nick Palance

 After a tenure with the Canadian Tenors, Palance started his recording career under the guidance of Oscar and Grammy award-winning producer, arranger and composer, Jorge Calandrelli and famed producer, programmer, sound designer and engineer Greg Bartheld.
-Nick's debut album, Saving Grace, can be found on iTunes, Pandora Radio, CD Baby and more.
-Selections from Palance’s Live Concert DVD Live from El Paseo (featuring Lisa Liu, Josh Groban's violinist, now concert master at ABC’s Dancing with the Stars) has made a big splash on YouTube with a total of over 152,000 combined views.
+Nick's debut album was Saving Grace.

 Early life and education

 Palance was born the youngest of five children and was raised in LA’s Crenshaw District.
 His father was a musician his mother’s family built hand-crafted pipe organs as the Latapi Pipe Organ Company in Mexico City.
 Although their home was filled with musical instruments, they remained largely untouched.
 At six years old, Palance was drawn to his father’s unused Hammond organ and taught himself to play.
 At age nine he discovered the guitar and labored for hours becoming proficient in a variety of musical styles.
 At fourteen, years before he was legally allowed to enter a bar, he began writing songs and performing with rock bands at clubs on the Sunset Strip and throughout Los Angeles.

 At seventeen he was drawn to the Southern California Conservatory of Music to pursue a career as a professional studio musician.
 Having been told by many of his fellow band members that his voice was that of a lead singer, he approached his piano teacher at the conservatory for advice.
 After hearing Nick sing a few scales on the piano she immediately turned to him and said, “You have to compete for the school’s vocal scholarship, it’s in two weeks.”
 Nick thought that she was joking, but he did compete, winning the scholarship for four consecutive years and ultimately graduating with a degree in voice and a minor in classical and commercial guitar.
 Thus began his career as a singer.
 Shortly after graduating, Nick began formal training with world-renowned baritone, Dr. Hernan Pelayo.

 After a tenure with the Canadian Tenors, Palance started his recording career under the guidance of Oscar and Grammy award-winning producer Jorge Calandrelli and producer Greg Bartheld.
 Palance released his debut album Saving Grace in 2010 on iTunes, Pandora Radio, and CD Baby.
 Palance also released a DVD in 2010, entitled Nick Palance Live from El Paseo.
 The DVD featured Josh Groban's violinist Lisa Liu, and clips from the DVD have a total of over 152,000 combined views on YouTube.

 Palance has spent the last several years traveling full-time in the United States and internationally.
 His repertoire spans seven languages and encompasses nearly every musical genre from opera, popera and show tunes to rock, oldies, and country.

 Palance is a member of Pi Kappa Phi fraternity.